andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </p>
 </div>

-My explanation for including this final nonsense narrative is the fact that the song that precedes *Honky Tonk Badonkadonk* in our performance was sung by none other than...
+This final nonsense narrative ties back into the story at hand because` the song that precedes *Honky Tonk Badonkadonk* in our performance was sung by none other than...
 Ronnie Milsap. *Any Day Now*, The opener to Milsap's 1982 album *Inside*, is a stark juxtaposition to Adkins's objectifying anthem.
 It's a